SEARCH THIS SITE

 There is an awful lot of sentimental drivel about Christmas as there is about many other special days like this.
 We get all thrilled up about Santa Claus with Donner and Blitzen and the rest.
 We deck the halls with boughs of holly, we put wreaths in our windows, secure that descendent of the sacred oak of the ancient Germans known as a Christmas tree, ring the changes on the same old half dozen Christmas carols, and all that — and don’t misunderstand me, I do not imply that we shouldn’t do these things.
 They are very nice and often very beautiful.
 But they are subsidiary matters.
 I suppose every special day has special ways in which it should be celebrated.
 But what good will it do for a man who is under the judgment of God for sin to sing Christmas carols?

 This is exactly the predicament that you and I are in.
 Christmas is the day when God made provision for us to escape from that predicament.
 Too often our attention is on a tiny baby in a manger who, except as a promise of what is to be, can scarcely do this for us.
-As the poet said, “Thou earnest, a tiny baby thing, to make a woman cry.”
+As the poet said, “Thou cam‛st, a tiny baby thing, that made a woman cry.”

 Christmas is the day that dramatizes to us the terrific drama of repentance and salvation.
 As Paul said, “God was in Christ reconciling the world to Himself.”
 There is a lot of confusion and misunderstanding about this drama.
 For example, most people think of sin as doing bad deeds, but that is not what the Bible says it is.
 It is a state that man is in, that state being out of touch with God where He cannot get at you to guide you; if He could you wouldn’t do the bad deeds.
 Man was created by God for a purpose.
 (Do you think God would create anything without a purpose?)
 It is the nature of man to reflect the image of God.
 Instead, man goes out on his own, doing what he, himself, purposes and often has the temerity to ask God to come along and help him, bring him “peace of mind” and all that.